 2016: A small band of people including folks from GBO, Fairmont State University, High Rocks Educational Corporation, and WVU College were awarded a two-year grant from the National Science Foundation to try some promising practices that could impact STEM persistence, and to conduct preliminary research aimed at better understanding the motivation of rural first Generation STEM students.

 2018: A full NSF INCLUDES Alliance proposal was submitted and in September 2018, we received word that we were one of 5 Alliances to be funded nation-wide.

-Back in 2016 when we started this network, the name came from the fact that most STEM majors drop out of the STEM career path during the first 2 years of post-secondary education.
-But since then we have noticed that the "First to" aspect of our network is exciting!
-Many of our students are first to go to college, are first to become change agents and leaders in changing the systems that create the barriers to STEM persistence in the first place.
+Back in 2016 when we started the pilot project, the name came from the fact that most STEM majors drop out of the STEM career path during the first 2 years of post-secondary education.
+But since then we have noticed that the “First to” aspect of our network is exciting!
+Many of our students are first to go to college, and are first to become change agents and leaders in changing the systems that create the barriers to STEM persistence in the first place.